-In 1986, the Chairman of the Board of the GMCTB initiated a strategic planning process that led to the unification of these two important tourism bodies.
+In 1986, the Chairman of the Board at the GMCTB initiated a strategic planning process that led to the unification of Montréal’s most important tourism bodies.

-In 1989, the GMCTB merged with CIDEM-Tourisme (formerly the municipal tourism office).
+In 1989, the GMCTB merged with CIDEM-Tourisme (formerly the Municipal Tourism Office).
+The organization now had 402 members and 51 employees.
 That same year, the City of Montréal launched the Infotouriste Centre in conjunction with the provincial and federal governments.
-This multifunctional welcome office was managed by the Société d’accueil et de renseignements touristiques de Montréal (SARTM), an paramunicipal agency.
+This multifunctional welcome office was managed by the Société d’accueil et de renseignements touristiques de Montréal (SARTM), an agency backed by the municipal government.

-In 1992, the City of Montréal made the GMCTB responsible for the hospitality role previously held by the SARTM.
-The GMCTB helps promote Montréal’s 350th anniversary
+In 1992, the City of Montréal made the GMCTB responsible for the hospitality role previously held by the SARTM, and the organization helped promote Montréal’s 350th anniversary.

 On May 19, 1994, the GMCTB celebrated its 75th anniversary at Marché Bonsecours.
-To mark the occasion, the organization also presented an exhibition on the history of tourism in Montréal at the Centre d’histoire de Montréal.
+To mark the occasion, the organization presented an exhibit on the history of tourism in Montréal at the Centre d’histoire de Montréal.

 In 1995, the GMCTB launched its first website.
 This marked the organization’s first incursion into new technologies, which would eventually play an essential role in promoting Montréal as a destination.